holzschu/wasi-libc/README.md

 POSIX-compatible APIs are stable, though it is continuing to evolve to better align with wasm and WASI.

+This fork of WASI Libc is adapted to run on a-Shell; system-based commands (getenv, setenv, mkstemp...) are forwarded to the iOS underlying system.

 ## Usage

 The easiest way to get started with this is to use [wasi-sdk], which includes a